bradmcgo/esxi-vm/README.md

 VM Disk: 20GB
 DS Store: DS_4TB
 Network: None
 ```

-  Change default number of vCPUs to 4, Memory to 8GB and vDisk size to 40GB.
+* Change default number of vCPUs to `4`, Memory to `8GB` and vDisk size to `40GB`.

 ```
-./esxi-vm-create -c 4 -m 8 -s 40 -u
+./esxi-vm-create -c 4 -m 8 -v 40 -u
 Saving new Defaults to ~/.esxi-vm.yml
 ```

-  Create a new VM named testvm02 using new defaults from ~/.esxi-vm.yml and specifying a Network interface and partial MAC.
+*  Create a new VM named `testvm02` using new defaults from `~/.esxi-vm.yml` and specifying a Network interface and partial MAC.

 ```
 ./esxi-vm-create -n testvm02 -N 192.168.1 -M 01:02:03
 00:50:56:01:02:03
 ```

-  Available Network Interfaces and Available Disk Storage volumes will be listed if an invalid option is specified.
+* Available *Network Interfaces* and *Available Disk Storage* volumes are listed if an invalid option is specified.

 ```
 ./esxi-vm-create -n testvm03 -N BadNet -S BadDS